Session 15: Hebrews 11 – God’s Hall of Faith

 Faith is…” — Like a lighthouse shining its light out across the deep oceans of God’s Word, guiding us through all of the human drama and trauma and clinging to the character and acts of a loving God, we guide our life according to this great axiomatic truth.
 Faith is the substance of our hope.

 One of the most effective ways to study a passage of Scripture is “word study”.
 This refers to expanding our understanding of all that the specific words may mean.
-There are a few notably good translations of the Bible While the New American Standard is probably the best “all-around” translation of the Bible currently available, there have been many Bible scholars who have participated in the understanding of Hebrew and Greek words and grammar.
-We have the benefit of seeking out the wisdom of these scholars through their translations (e.g. Wuest, Phillips, Lexham).
-We also have the benefit of marvelous apps such as e-Sword, and very resourceful web sites such as Blue Letter Bible, Precept Austin and Bible.org.
-When we approach such a foundational statement as Heb.
-11:1, it opens up the opportunity for us to pause and carefully ponder all of what the author might have had in mind in this verse as inspired by God.
+There are a few notably good translations of the Bible StayintheWord uses the New American Standard translation.
+The NAS is one of the best “all-around” translations of the Bible currently available, but there have been many trustworthy Bible scholars who have participated in producing other translations such as the NKJV and the ESV.
+We also have the benefit of marvelous computer apps such as e-Sword, and very resourceful web sites such as Blue Letter Bible, Precept Austin and Bible.org which help to guide us in our study of God’s Word.

+Studying through Hebrews gives opens to us a deep mine of treasure to be drawn out of the text.
+When we approach such a foundational statement as we find in Heb.
+11:1, we have the opportunity to pause and carefully ponder all of what the author might have had in mind in this verse as inspired by God.
 Note that we “gain approval” from God by our active and continued faith.
 After all, He is our creator, and holds the worlds together by His power (Col. 1:16).
-From the cornerstone understanding of God’s creation, we learn and experience that God’s power and wisdom will prevail in our life as place our confidence in Him.
+From the cornerstone understanding of God’s creation, we learn and experience that God’s power and wisdom will prevail in our life as we place our confidence in Him.
 The writer proceeds to establish our confidence in that truth by its being evidenced by many heroes of our faith.

 Bible Study Journal

-• Consider a possible better translation : “faith gives substance to things anticipated”
+• Consider a possible better translation : “faith gives substance to things anticipated…”

-• Deepen the definition of “assurance”: (well-grounded) assurance, confidence, conviction, substantive belief – proof (or conviction) of reality of things we can’t see yet.
+• Deepen the definition of assurance: (well-grounded) assurance, confidence, conviction, substantive belief – proof (or conviction) of reality of things we can’t see yet.

 • How does “hope” work when joined with “faith” in real-life terms, specific things we expect (full confidence) to acquire?